-Crime Number of persons referred for Disciplinary Action

-2017 2018 2019
+2018 2019 2020

 a.
 Weapons: carrying, possessing, etc. 0 0 0

 b.
 Drug abuse violations 0 0 0

 c.
-Liquor law violations 1 0 0
+Liquor law violations 0 0 0

-Please Note: Do NOT include drunkenness or driving under the influence in liqu or law violations.
+Please Note: Do NOT include drunkenness or driving under the influence in liquor law violations.

+AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA

-Caveat: If you have changed prior years' data, you must add a ca (YEAR), Line (X) was changed from (A) to (B) because (F e.
-Use the following format: "For
+Caveat: If you have changed prior years' data, you must add a caveat explaining the cha (B) because (REASON)." ange.
+Use the following form at: "For (YEAR), Line (X) v vas changed from (A) to